Job searching is probably the most stressful and overwhelming part of our careers.

 We will try to create a list of skills and the jobs that are suitable for these skills.

-The key is to focus on skills and proficiency rather than number of years.
-Are you wondering, “Has that ever worked?”
-It is a time tested theory.
-We encourage the same method through our STH’s QA class and a lot of our students are happily testing in their respective job.
+We encourage the same method through our STH’s QA class and a lot of our students are happily testing in their respective jobs.
 So, yes.
-It works.
+We can say that it works.

-Back to the main topic for today:
+Let’s go back to the main topic for today:

 Note: We mentioned HP ALM (for test management), HP QTP/UFT (functional testing), SOAPUI (web service testing), HP LoadRunner (performance testing) as tools that you will need to know.
-But please feel free to replace any tool of the similar genre.
+But please feel free to replace any tool of a similar genre.

-Core skills | Additional skills | To learn and perfect | Position qualified for |
+Core Skills | Additional Skills | To Learn and Perfect | Position Qualified For |

 ---|---|---|---|